top of page

 That means:

-And noticing what identity is being threatened when you react strongly
+• Noticing what identity is being threatened when you react strongly.

-It’s not always easy work - but it’s real transformation.
-It is what Neville meant when he talked about learning to be indifferent when faced with anything that doesn't align to whatever thing it is you want to experience.
+It’s not always easy work, but it leads to real transformation.
+It is what Neville meant when he talked about learning to be indifferent when faced with anything that doesn't align with what you want to experience.

-This also means you can use those reactions as check points for yourself.
-What are the reations you have in a given moment if something doesn't go your way or doesn't follow the set path you have outlined?
+This also means you can use those reactions as checkpoints for yourself.
+What are the reactions you have in a given moment if something doesn't go your way or doesn't follow the set path you have outlined?

 Neville Goddard's Five Lessons